ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 **CPlayerInputComponent** needs to register to capture actions, and that requires a game object.
 The cameras need a game object to register and capture the views they create. **CPlayer** has a little kruft from **IActor**, which could be factored out, but it's on the same entity as the other game object extensions and so needed to remain a game object extension.
 This is because I needed to call **GetGameObject()->AcquireExtension** in order to instantiate the camera manager and player input extensions.
 If you use the newer methods then the **Init** and **PostInit** functions don't get called and I think the game object pointer is also left as null - which causes bad things to happen.
 Camera manager could have been a new **IEntityComponent** except it needs to make calls to **GetGameObject()->AcquireExtension** in order to create the cameras - which need their **PostInit** called.

-The simplest plan was simply to leave all the components / extensions on the player entity as old fashioned game object extensions until such a time as they can be refactored.
+The simplest plan was simply to leave all the components / extensions on the player entity as old fashioned game object extensions until such a time as they can be re-factored.
 I removed all the dependencies I could, but some cannot be removed.

 I tested if I was able to create entity component interfaces for old style game objects and nothing broke, so I went and added some code to do this for each one in anticipation of the day they are freed from the game object system.